-6.2 DISCIPLINARY ACTION
+6.2 ADVERSE ACTIONS

-A Department Director is responsible for the proper and efficient operation of his/her department and for enforcing City policies and regulations.
-It is the responsibility of all employees to observe adopted policies and regulations.
-All employees who violate adopted policies and regulations will be subject to disciplinary action.
+A Department Director is responsible for the proper and efficient operation of his/her department and for enforcing the City's Rules and Regulations, and any other applicable policies.
+It is the responsibility of all employees to observe and comply with all City policies.
+All employees who violate City policies will be subject to an adverse action.